GoogleChrome/ip-protection/Masked-Domain-List.md

 lunchroomlock.com                                | Admiral                                                        | Not Impacted By Script Blocking
 lustroushaven.com                                | Admiral                                                        | Not Impacted By Script Blocking
 lyricshook.com                                   | Admiral                                                        | Not Impacted By Script Blocking
+maddeningpowder.com                              | Admiral                                                        | Not Impacted By Script Blocking
 madebyintent.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 magicaljoin.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 magnetairport.com                                | Admiral                                                        | Not Impacted By Script Blocking